AloXado320/rom-manager-2-c/README.md

 Convert sm64 levels made with rom manager or SM64 Editor (not guaranteed to work with all versions) to sm64 decomp compliant C files.

+### Model Importer

+I have included a C to fast64 model importer with this repo.
+The file is called Import_Level.py.
+To use, open the scripting tab in blender, and link the file Import_Level.py and hit run.
+To import a level from RM2C, change the prefix to "custom." and the entry to "level_{}_custom_entry".
+This importer currently only works with levels and does not perfectly match source content.

 ------------------------------------------------------------------

 ## Dependencies